jemand2001/books/outward-bound/o_neill-cylinder.md

 "Yes, I remember that.
 Now, which of these would be the easiest in your opinion?"

 "Well ideally I'd want all of these -- a fully colonized Mars, Moon, and Venutian atmosphere along with a swarm of those cylinders.
 But for a start, I think an O'Neill Cylinder would be the best.
-You pull an asteroid from the Belt, melt it into steel plates, and voi-là: you can now build a very big barrel."
+You pull an asteroid from the Belt, melt it into steel plates, and voi-là: you can now build a very big barrel."

 "Assuming you have the infrastructure to get an asteroid in our orbit, a space station equipped to lodge the workers, and a foundry in orbit.
 None of these things currently exist, and they will not for quite a while."